geoffmcl/libmspack/README.md

 Of course, if using MSVC, the generated solution file can be loaded, select the Release build, and build the project.

+And of course, in Windows, MinGW, and cygwin should also be supported, but not yet tried...

 ### Example usage: